byterazor/libconbee/README.md

-# libconnbee
+# libconbee

 ## Description

-The ConnBee2 USB Stick is a Zigbee radio dongle .
+The ConBee2 USB Stick is a Zigbee radio dongle .
 It supports the communication with Zigbee Light Link (ZLL) devices like Philips HUE and OSRAM Lightify.

 This library provides a raw communication interface to the USB dongle to configure